 Although there are many types of legal claims that could stem from a plane crash, most depend on what caused the crash.
 Below is a look at some common legal claims in airplane crash cases.

-Federal Tort Claims Act.
-The Federal Aviation Agency (FAA) is responsible for controlling all air traffic in the U.S. When the carelessness of an FAA employee causes an airplane accident, plaintiffs must sue under the Federal tort claims act (FTCA).
+The Federal Aviation Agency (FAA) is responsible for controlling all air traffic in the U.S. When the carelessness of an FAA employee causes an airplane accident, plaintiffs must sue under the Federal Tort Claims Act (FTCA).
 The FTCA sets forth special rules and procedures that must be followed when suing an employee of the federal government.
 (To learn more about the FTCA, see Nolo's article Suing the Government for Negligence: The Federal Tort Claims Act.)

 Defendants in airplane crash litigation may respond to a legal claim by asserting many of the defenses that are available in a typical negligence or product liability case.
 (To learn about these defenses, see Nolo's article Defenses in Personal Injury Cases.)